 And cursed be he that moves my bones.

-Shakespeare died on his birthday – 23 April – in 1616, the day he turned 52, and was buried in his local parish church, Holy Trinity Church in Stratford-on-Avon.
-It was unusual for anyone to be buried inside the church (rather than in the surrounding graveyard), and Shakespeare managed this by buying a tithe deed for £440 which gave him the right to have a grave in the chancel of the church, to be buried alongside other family members.
+It was unusual for anyone to be buried inside the church (rather than in the surrounding graveyard), and Shakespeare managed this by buying a tithe deed for £440 which gave him the right to have a grave in the chancel of the church, to have his final resting place alongside other family members.

 In 1621 Shakespeare’s son-in-law commissioned The Holy Trinity Bust – a monument to The Bard made by Gerard Jansen which stands above Shakespeare’s grave in the church.
 It was made while Shakespeare’s wife was still alive, so is generally thought that it is a good likeness of the poet.
 The inscription on The Holy Trinity Bust by Shakespeare’s grave reads: